retgreen98/Know-Your-City/README.md

 ![Check Function](sample/checn_function.png)

-### Dig In Mode - Rectangle Analysis
+### Dig In Mode - Polygon Analysis
-Draw a rectangle to analyze the distribution of functional zones within the selected area.
+Draw a polygon/rectangle to analyze the distribution of functional zones within the selected area.

 ![Draw Rectangle](sample/dig_in_draw.png)